2026-04-06

 - Threat model your protocol — What assets are at risk?
 Who are the attackers?
 What's the worst-case scenario if your contracts are exploited?

-- Choose a security-conscious development framework — Foundry is the current recommendation for Solidity projects.
-It has built-in fuzz testing, fast compilation, and a strong security community.
+- Choose a security-conscious dev framework — Foundry is the current recommendation for Solidity.
+Built-in fuzz testing, fast compilation, strong security community.

 During Development

-- Run Slither on every PR — It's free, catches ~80% of common bugs, and takes seconds to run.
+- Run Slither on every PR — Free, catches ~80% of common bugs, takes seconds.
 No excuses for skipping it.

 - Write invariant tests with Echidna or Foundry fuzz — Unit tests prove your code does what you expect.
 Fuzz tests prove it doesn't do what you don't expect.